 And last — but not least — the effectiveness of the treatment itself.
 Dental implants have a remarkably low failure rate of around two percent or less over twenty years.
 They’re predictable, reliable, and exceptionally long-lived.
 If sufficient care is taken of the implant, it can literally last the rest of your life.

-Firstly, the tooth needing to be replaced needs to be extracted if it hasn’t been already.
+Firstly, the tooth needing to be replaced have to be extracted if it hasn’t been already.

 Secondly, the implant is inserted into the jaw where the tooth root used to be.
-The gum is then sewed shut over the top.
+The gum is then sewn shut over the top.

 The implant is then left in the jaw for several months to allow the bone to grow around it and fuse it in place.
 Exactly how long this takes will vary from patient to patient.

 This abutment allows for the final stage, where a prosthetic gets attached to the implant and completes the process.
-When replacing a single tooth, this means placing a single crown onto the abutment.
+When replacing a single tooth, a single crown is placed onto the abutment.

 Who Can Get Dental Implants?